 If you have questions or concerns about completion of the templates or submitting to the OHA, please email HSD.QualityAssurance@odhsoha.oregon.gov for technical assistance.

-Grievance Log:
+Grievance Log

 List all oral and written grievances/complaints received during the quarter and any unresolved grievances from previous quarters that were resolved this quarter.
 A grievance is an expression of dissatisfaction about any matter other than an adverse benefit determination.
+Grievances may include, but are not limited to, the quality of care or services provided, aspects of interpersonal relationships such as rudeness of a provider or CCO employee, or failure to respect the enrollee's rights regardless of whether remedial action is requested.
+Grievances include an enrollee’s right to dispute the amount of time a CCO takes to make an authorization decision.
+Grievances may include “complaints.”
+Grievances typically do not include customer service inquiries, such as a request for assistance finding a provider or to ask whether a service is covered, unless during that request, the enrollee or their representative also expressed dissatisfaction.

 The grievance log must include all grievance/complaints collected from CCOs and their sub-contractors for all Medicaid members enrolled in a plan, regardless of other insurance coverage (Medicare, Private Insurance, etc.).
 Any data from delegates performing the grievance function on behalf of the CCO must be included in the grievance log.

 Record each unique grievance/complaint on a separate line with a unique Grievance ID.
 Use ‘Grievance and Appeal System Code Tables’ document to find the appropriate codes for the Grievance/Complaint Category, Type, and Service Type fields.
 Grievances can have more than one Category.
 Grievances can apply to more than one service type.
 Reporting is based on the date the grievance/complaint was received.
 “Resolved” means when all aspects of the complaint have been resolved and the member has been notified.